Syncing 10,000 leads/mo? GET A DEMO

 Touchpoints

-The efficacy of your marketing attribution model will depend almost entirely on the number of touchpoints in your sales cycle.
+How effective your marketing attribution model will depend almost entirely on the number of touchpoints in your sales cycle.
 If it gets overly complicated, a simple first touch or last touch attribution model would be among the best choices.

 Sales cycle length

-The length of the sales cycle plays a vital role in choosing the correct marketing attribution model for your needs.
+The length of the sales cycle also plays a vital role in choosing the correct marketing attribution model for your needs.
 Simply put, you need a model that will stick with you for the entirety of the cycle.
 Due to the limited time that tracking cookies are effective in a first touch attribution, a time-decay model would be better suited.

 Understanding the Facebook attribution model